Distributed iterated elimination of strictly dominated strategies: Introduction

 \subsection{Motivation and framework}

-In the field of distributed computing one studies communication among processes whose task is to compute.
-Here we are interested in the study of communication among rational agents (i.e., agents whose objective is to maximize their utility) whose task is to reason.
-Our main motivation is to capture the idea of an \emph{interactive decision making} process by means of which a group of communicating agents arrives at a common conclusion.
-In such a process the agents repeatedly combine their local information with the new information obtained by means of interaction with other agents, in order to deduce new conclusions.
+One of the main topics in the area of multiagent reasoning is study of epistemic reasoning of \emph{communicating} agents in a distributed setting, see, e.g., \cite{fagin_knowledge-based_1997,chandy_processes_1986}.
+Game theory focuses on interaction between different types of agents, namely \emph{rational} agents, whose objective is to maximize their utility.

+Our interest is to analyze epistemic reasoning of agents who exhibit both characteristics, i.e. who communicate and are rational.
+We assume that such agents are involved in \emph{distributed decision making}, by which we mean an interactive process during which agents repeatedly combine their local information with new information obtained through communication with other agents in order to arrive at a (possibly common) conclusion by means of a deductive process.

+To make such a general study meaningful we focus on a specific instance of distributed decision making, namely iterated elimination of strictly dominated strategies (IESDS, \cite{fudenberg_game_1991}) driven by the acquisition of new information through communication.
+In our setup each agent repeatedly combines local information about his preference among his strategies with new information acquired through interaction with other agents.
+This allows each agent to increasingly eliminate more strategies.
+We are interested in characterizing knowledge of each agent at the end of this decision making process.

-To this end we introduce a game-theoretic framework which combines \emph{locality} and \emph{interaction}.
-We assume that players' preferences are \emph{not} commonly known.
+To formalize this setting we introduce a game-theoretic framework which combines \emph{locality} and \emph{interaction}.
+We assume a setting of imperfect information in which the players' preferences are \emph{not} commonly known.
 Instead, the initial information of each player only covers \emph{his own} preferences, and the players can truthfully \emph{communicate} this information in the fixed groups to which they belong.
 So locality refers to the \emph{information} about preferences and interaction refers to \emph{communication} within (possibly overlapping) groups of players.

-This framework is realized by augmenting a strategic game with an \emph{interaction structure} \cite{apt_knowledge_2009} that consists of (possibly overlapping) groups of players within which synchronous communication is possible.
+To realize this framework we augment a normal-form game with an \emph{interaction structure} of \cite{apt_knowledge_2009} that consists of (possibly overlapping) groups of players within which synchronous communication is possible.